The difference between machined aluminum and die-cast aluminum

 Die-cast aluminum alloy generally adopts ADC12 or ALsi9cu3.
 The two-car aluminum generally adopts 6063 or 6061.

-Die-cast aluminum is equivalent to plastic injection molding process, and can be manufactured in any shape.
+Die-cast aluminum is equivalent to the plastic injection molding process and can be manufactured in any shape.
 The outer casing of the street lamp is generally made of die-cast aluminum.
 The shape of the equal section of the two-car aluminum has a small change, such as the heat sink of the bulb, the aluminum profile of the door and window.